Different Types of Forests in India

 - Make improvements in the management of land to allow sustainability.

-- Planting and maintaining trees outside forest areas to improve climate conditions.
+- Planting and maintaining trees outside forest areas to improve the climate conditions.

 - Increase the production of timber (for industry, communication & defence).